lilygoose89/coco/_drafts/chiang-mai-festivals-and-events-worth-planning-your-travels-around.md

 tags:
 ---

 What's the best time to be in Chiang Mai as a digital nomad?
-No matter the time of year, the city's got plenty to offer the wandering entrepreneur or remote worker, but there's definitely peak seasons if you want to maximize your chance to connect with like-minded fellows.
+No matter the time of year, the city's got plenty to offer the wandering entrepreneur or remote worker, but there's definitely peak seasons if you want to maximize your chance to connect with like-minded fellows and go to great events.

 The unofficial "season" for nomads in Chiang Mai typically run from September to February, with a definite peak in nomadic-type humans and nomad-focused events in December and January.